deepakkandpal2796/TRAVELLY/README.md

 # TRAVELLY
 This is a travel website
-Fully responsive and have great effect
+Fully responsive with great effect